Unlock the Pro version features:

 - Worldographer’s World/Kingdom code allows: multiple map levels, expand/shrink the number of rows/columns on a map, generate rivers/coastlines/empires quickly, add map notes, and more!

 - The program’s City/Village (Settlements) code lets you generate settlements with populations over 5000 people.

 - The Battlemat/Dungeon license allows you to autogenerate stores, inns, taverns, and other upcoming building types.

 Get a license from our store.
 Without the license codes, the above “power user” features are not available.
 The World/Kingdom license can be entered in a prompt when Worldographer starts or via the File menu’s “Check/Update Worldographer License” option.
 The City/Village and Battlemat/Dungeon codes are only entered using those options on the File menu.

 Windows Native Version

 Download the Windows native version.
-Download the zip file, unzip it, and double click the .exe file to install.
-(Note: There can be a 30 second or so delay when starting it while it gathers and loads all the needed images.)
+Download the zip file, unzip it, and double click the .msi file to install.
+(Note: Windows Defender may prompt you that it is an unknown download, but if you check the details you’ll see it is signed.)

 Mac OSX Version